Overview

 per week

-Semaglutide dosages generally range from 0.25 mg to 1.0 mg per week via injection into subcutaneous tissue (usually in your belly fat).
-If you aren’t a fan of needles, an oral version also exists.
+Semaglutide dosages generally range from 0.25 mg to 1.0 mg per week via injection into subcutaneous tissue (e.g., belly fat).
+If you aren’t a fan of needles, oral semaglutide also exists.

 I know it’s easy to think “I’ll get better/quicker results if I inject more!”
-This is flawed logic that doesn’t work with androgenic-anabolic steroids, nor does it work with peptides.
+However, this is flawed logic that doesn’t work with androgenic-anabolic steroids and certainly not with peptides.
 My general advice is to use the least amount necessary to stimulate results.
-Taking too little of a peptide generally results in you wasting money, but taking too much can result in the amplification of negative side effects.
+Taking too little of a peptide will result in you wasting money, but taking too much often results in the exacerbation of negative side effects.

-I urge higher caution when dosing Semaglutide (as well as any other GLP peptide) as it has a half-life of 7 days.
-This means that if you (accidentally or purposefully) take a double dose, you may find yourself in a rough situation for the next week due to exacerbated side effects.
+I urge higher caution when dosing Semaglutide, as it has a half-life of 7 days.
+This means that if you take too much, you may find yourself in a rough situation for the next week due to worsened side effects.

 Benefits